Biden approves military airdrops of aid into Gaza after chaotic encounter left more than 100 dead

 Israel said many of the dead were trampled in a stampede linked to the chaos and that its troops fired at some in the crowd who they believed moved toward them in a threatening way.
 The Israeli government has said it is investigating the matter.

+The head of a Gaza City hospital that treated some of those wounded said Friday that more than 80% had been struck by gunfire.

-Biden made the announcement while hosting Italian Prime Minister Giorgia Meloni at the White house.
+Biden made his announcement while hosting Italian Prime Minister Giorgia Meloni at the White house.

 “Aid flowing to Gaza is nowhere nearly enough," Biden said.
 "Now, it’s nowhere nearly enough.
 Innocent lives are on the line and children’s lives are on the line.
 We won’t stand by until we get more aid in there.
 We should be getting hundreds of trucks in, not just several.”